Concrete Strength Testing

 Windsor Probe concrete strength testing is performed by using a hardened steel probe with a concical tip to penetrate the concrete surface which is fired into the concrete with a gun using a cartridge.
 The strength of the concrete is determined by the depth of penetration of the probe.
 The Windsor Pin is a non-explosive version of the device, spring-loaded to drive a steel pin into the concrete or mortar.

 Take a look at the various products that Humboldt provides for concrete strength testing.
-If you have questions or need help selecting equipment, please call us at 1.800.544.7220 or use our Quick Response form.
+If you have questions or need help selecting equipment, please call us at 1.800.544.7220 or use our Ask Humboldt form.